-Perfectly seasoned blacked salmon submerged in a rich homemade coconut curry sauce, sprinkled with basil and served over rice.
-This One-Pot Coconut Curry with Blackened Salmon is a delicious, effortless gourmet meal!
+One-Pot Coconut Curry with Blackened salmon is a flavorful, effortless dish!
+Make Perfectly seasoned blackened salmon submerged in a rich homemade coconut curry sauce, sprinkled with basil and served over rice.
+I promise, this dish will blow you away!

-To begin this recipe, you must first prepare the salmon.
-Blackening salmon simply involves seasoning the salmon generously with a mixture of spices and then saute it on each side until a delectable golden crust emerges.
+Blackening salmon simply involves seasoning the salmon generously with a mixture of spices and then sauté it on each side until you get a delectable golden crust!
 It’s so simple but packs a TON of mouthwatering flavor.
 I have blackening salmon down to a science now and I find it best when I make my own seasoning mixture.

 Here’s the seasoning blend I use to blacken my salmon:

-Curry Sauce seems to be one of those intimidating foods.
-It is one that appears overly complicated, but when you actually make it from scratch you learn how easy it is to make.
-Curry has become a staple in my recipe book.
+Curry Sauce seems to be one of those intimidating foods, but it is actually super easy to make from scratch.
+Curry has become a staple in my household.
 It’s my easy go-to, especially when I am having friends for dinner and I want something that will be incredibly satisfying but not ridiculously consuming to make.

 What brings curry sauce to life are the aromatics: the garlic, ginger, and onion.
 Starting the sauce by caramelizing onions, adding savory garlic, and finishing with pungent ginger, is essential to creating the best curry sauce.